 - As this is a "top-down" approach, investment market impacts were modelled as the average projected impacts for each asset class.
 This contrasts with a "bottom up" approach that would model the impact on each individual investment held by the default strategy.
-As such, the modelling does not require extensive scheme-specific data and so the Trustees were able to consider the potential impacts of the three climate scenarios for all of the Plan's assets in the default lifecycle strategy. - In practice, the Plan's investments may not experience climate impacts in line with the market average. - Like most modelling of this type, the modelling does not allow for all potential climate-related impacts and, therefore, is quite likely to underestimate some climaterelated risks.
-For example, tipping points (which could cause runaway physical climate impacts) are not modelled and no allowance is made for knock-on effects, such as climate-related migration and conflicts.
+As such, the modelling does not require extensive scheme-specific data and so the Trustees were able to consider the potential impacts of the three climate scenarios for all of the Plan's assets in the default lifecycle strategy. - In practice, the Plan's investments may not experience climate impacts in line with the market average. - Like most modelling of this type, the modelling does not allow for all potential climate-related impacts and, therefore, is quite likely to underestimate some climate-related risks.
+For example, tipping points (which could cause runaway physical climate impacts) are not modelled and no allowance is made for knock-on effects, such as climate-related migration and conflicts. - In addition, the model presumes that the UK government and bank counterparties will remain solvent, thereby making no allowance for credit risk on government bonds and derivative exposures.
+However, in a scenario where global warming exceeds 4°C, this assumption may no longer be valid. - Medians from Ortec Finance's model outputs are used to project forward assets, which means the results reflect the model's "middle outcomes" for investment markets under the three scenarios.
+Allowing for market volatility would result in better or worse model outputs than shown.
+Investment markets may be more volatile in future as a result of physical and transition risks from climate change, and this is not illustrated in the modelling shown.